There has been an exhausting amount of Spider-Man movies.

 A lot of this is thanks to the wonderful performances from both Johnson and Moore.
 Both of these actors have terrific chemistry and it’s clear they are having fun with the project.
 Moore taps into the right amount of confidence and emotional immaturity that Miles needs.
 He’s different than Peter and Moore does a great job at making Miles feel like more than just another Spider-Man.

 His relationship with both his father and uncle is also rock solid.
 Parents in superhero films are typically pretty thankless roles, but directors Bob Persichetti and Peter Ramsey do a fantastic job as fleshing these figures out.
 Both have different ways of interacting with Miles, but it never truly devolves into good or evil.
-Even when the big twist is revealed, Spider-Man: Into the Spider-Verse stays focused and lets the audience decide the morality of character’s actions.
+Even when the big twist is revealed, Spider-Man: Into the Spider-Verse stays focused and lets the audience decide the morality of a character’s actions.

 Sadly, Into the Spider-Verse isn’t a perfect film, as the villains act more as an obstacle than living, breathing characters.
 Even though there’s an admirable attempt at humanizing Kingpin’s actions, it comes off as forced and hollow when compared to the rest of the characters.
-Having a stable of villains to fight wouldn’t normally be an issues, except the rest of movie does such a great job fleshing out its characters that the bad guys feel hollow.
-It’s a shame to because they have wonderful designs and their fight scenes are pretty inventive.
+Having a stable of villains to fight wouldn’t normally be an issue, except the rest of the movie does such a great job fleshing out its characters that the bad guys feel hollow.
+It’s a shame too because they have wonderful designs and their fight scenes are pretty inventive.
 The one exception is Hammerhead who is still one of the least interesting villains in Spider-Man’s rogues gallery.

 Of course I would be remiss not to discuss the jay dropping visuals and animation used in Spider-Man: Into the Spider-Verse.
 Like a comic book come to life, Into the Spider-Verse pops with color and visual flourishes.
 From the text boxes showing Miles’ inner thoughts to the Spider-Sense indicators appearing over character’s heads, it’s clear this film was made for comic book lovers.
 Backing this up is a terrific soundtrack and solid editing that always keeps the film from feeling sluggish.